Leila Yates

-Leila Yates (1899-1996) was a pioneering nurse and midwife from the Cayman Islands.
+Irksie Leila Yates (1899-1996) was a pioneering nurse and midwife from the Cayman Islands.
 She has been recognized on a stamp in the 2011 series "Pioneers in our History" and in 2015 was posthumously honored with the National Heroes Award.
 Her home has been the focus of a restoration project for the National Trust’s West Bay Committee.

 Early life

 Irksie Leila Yates was born on 19 August 1899 in the West Bay District on Grand Cayman in the Cayman Islands to Jacintha (née Morrison) and Arthur Yates.
 Yates was the youngest of six children and though she enjoyed playing on the beaches as a child, was asthmatic.
 Hers was the first house on the island to have glass panes installed.
 Encouraged by her sister, Yates wanted to study nursing, but her mother objected.
 Determined to become a nurse, she walked daily from West Bay to George Town for her training.
 Her initial studies began in 1917 with Dr. George Overton, the only doctor on the island.